 I found this mentality quite revealing in the context of the late cold war.
 When the USSR began to collapse, the entire eastern bloc fell with it.
 It’s not just that there was mass public discontent.
 The parties themselves reached what they saw as material conditions no longer suited socialism.
 Giving up was a natural conclusion.
 Communist parties around the world fell into line with this and reversed many of their hardline stances.
 Giving up progress and arguing that the material conditions no longer suited.
 They never faced complete annihilation, they simply looked at the situation mechanically and decided it was time to give up.

 North Korea never did that.
 Even as their economy suffered extreme hardships during the ‘Arduous March’ period and their trading partners disappeared, instead of reversing back into capitalism, they searched for new solutions.
 They didn’t mechanically follow the example of the USSR with perestroika or China with their own opening-up policies.
 Instead, ideological education was considered paramount.
-New applications of Juche, such as Songun (which I may discuss another time) were used to circumvent the situation.
-Sure enough, despite the major hardships, the country survived.
-This is what Koreans would consider the supremacy of the Juche ideal over orthodox Marxism-Leninism.

 What Is Juche’s universality?

 “As a matter of fact, we cannot deny the historic exploits and experience of the Soviet Union which built socialism for the first time in the world.
 However the experience of the Soviet Union in socialist construction is, in every point, the reflection of the then historical conditions and the concrete situation of the Soviet Union.
 The experience the Soviet Union had gained in the course of building socialism single-handed for the first time in the world, surrounded by the imperialists, can hardly accord fully with the specific situation of other countries.
 If the existing experience is considered absolute and accepted dogmatically, it is impossible to build socialism properly, as the times change and the specific situation of each country is different from another.
 Several East European countries, notwithstanding, transplanted Soviet-style-socialism on their lands as it was, thus making it impossible for socialism to display its advantages to the full.”Kim Jong-Il, Socialism of Our Country is a Socialism of Our Style, 1990